szeitlin/szeitlin-blog/content/posts/career_skills/hiring_data_teams.md

 More on this in the section about building teams.

-## Step 4.
+## Step 4a.
 Take-home (or code pairing, though no one has chosen that when I offered it)

+I should mention here, because I almost forgot to include it, that I give the candidate multiple days to work on the take-home, even though I only expect them to spend a couple of hours on it.
+Part of the idea here is that they can work at their convenience.

+It's supposed to be sort of like a real, though brief, work experience.
+It's open-book.
+I ask them to disclose any resources they used (stack overflow, asking friends, etc. are all fine).

+This part is important: I schedule a phone call in the middle of the take-home.
+This is another trick I learned from my team at Yahoo.

+I give the candidate time to look over the data, and maybe start working, and I encourage them to come up with questions to ask me.

+I've never hired anyone who had zero questions during that phone call.

+I have had one or two people refuse to do a take-home, and they also turned down a live code-pairing option.

 • **Tiered approach**